-Science has shown how visualization exercises really can help you to manifest your desires, so read on to find out how you can create the life of your dreams.
+Science has shown how visualization really can help you to manifest your desires, so read on to find out how you can create the life of your dreams with simple exercises.

 It’s hard to believe that visualization exercises really have the power to change our lives.
 But in fact, visualization can transform our brains and make us more likely to achieve our goals.
 Science has proved it!